President

 Ricky Grace

-Ricky is a lifelong resident of Walker County & retired coalminer.
+Ricky is a lifelong resident of Walker County and retired coal miner.
 He has been beekeeping for about 25 years.
 He is the current President of the Walker County Beekeeper Association, serving in this position for the past 4 years.
-He has been a member of the Walker County Beekeeper Association for 13 years.
-He has been a member of The Alabama Beekeepers Association (ABA) for 12 years, and was elected to serve as a Director of the North Region Board of the ABA in 2021.
+He has been a member of the Walker County Beekeeper Association for 13 years. a member of The Alabama Beekeepers Association (ABA) for 12 years, and was elected to serve as a Director of the North Region Board of the ABA in 2021.
 He is always ready to help fellow beekeepers and people trying to learn about beekeeping.

 Central Region (Director)